 - 3. Where is open carry illegal in Nevada?

 - 4. Can I open carry even where there are “no guns” signs?

 - 5. Can I open carry in a car in Nevada?

-Open carry refers to wearing an unconcealed gun on one's person.
-Examples of open carry include:
+Open carrying refers to wearing an unconcealed gun on one's person.
+Examples of open carrying include:

 - wearing a holstered handgun on a belt;

 - using an “inside the waistband holster,” where the pistol butt is visible (called the "Virginia Tuck"); or

 - tucking the gun in the waistband without a holster (called "Mexican Carry")